 Find the Right Grain Hauling Insurance Company

-Getting the best deal on a grain hauler insurance policy is much more complicated than it needs to be.
-Well, we made things a little easier.
+Getting the best deal on a grain hauler insurance policy is more complicated than it needs to be.
+We made things a little easier.

-What Coverages to Include in Your Grain Hauler Insurance Policy
+Typical Coverages for a Grain Hauler Insurance Policy

-So you’re hauling anhydrous.
+Found some “super farmers” that need grain or wheat hauled to the elevator?
+Are you pulling hopper bottoms, or maybe an end dump?
 Are you doing it for your farm or for someone else’s?
-Most agricultural haulers are classified as for-hire carriers, meaning they transport grain from multiple farms.
-These truckers need a CDL as well as commercial insurance.
+Many agricultural haulers are classified as for-hire carriers, meaning they transport grain from multiple farms.
+These truckers need a CDL as well as commercial truck insurance.
 Their commercial agricultural vehicle insurance include a few coverages, including:

 Liability Insurance – protects other drivers when you’re at fault during an accident.
-If you’re hauling non-hazardous materials such as barley, oats, rye, wheat, etc., then your policy must have a minimum limit of $750,000.
+Typical limits for hauling non-hazardous materials such as barley, oats, rye, wheat, etc., are $750,000.

 Collision Coverage – Even if you’re hauling from one elevator to the next, accidents do happen.
 With collision coverage, the insurance company pays for damages in the event of a collision with another vehicle.
 This coverage includes both tractor and hopper trailer insurance.